 How do I homeschool?

 You are probably already homeschooling, believe it or not.
 Kids are sponges that learn even if you don’t know it’s happening!
 That said, to homeschool in Missouri, there are a few very simple legal requirements.
 Basically you write down what you do each day, you keep samples of work on hand and you do this from ages 7 to 17.
 There is no curriculum requirement, no testing requirements, or anything like that.
-Here are the actual laws (you can find more info at the link above):
+Here are the laws in a nutshell (you can find the complete information at this link).
+Keep in mind that laws change over time, so be sure to look up laws as of the current date to be sure.

 “According to Section 167.031 of the Revised Statutes of Missouri, a parent or guardian of a child, between the ages of seven (7) and seventeen (17) years of age, shall cause the child to attend regularly some public, private, parochial, parish, home school or a combination of such schools.
 Any parent may educate a child at home.
 The parent does not need a teaching certificate or need to meet any education requirements in order to provide home instruction.